v4h12/wallpapers/README.md

 ## Note

-This is my personal collection, some are edited, some arent, some stolen I'll add more as time goes by.
-If there are some wallpapers I might use myself that you recommend, it'll be added.
+This is my personal collection, some are edited, some arent, some stolen.
+I'll add more as time goes by.
+If you want to add some of your own and if I'd use them myself, it'll be added.

 ## Structure

-Wallpapers are organised by a rough categorization.
-A handful of previews per directory:
+Wallpapers are organised by a rough categorization, here's a few previews per directory:

 ### ascii